CellDynamics/QuimP/Doxygen_doc/ConfigurationHandling.md

 \tableofcontents

 # General file operations {#genfile}
-File names are defined in configuration class \ref uk.ac.warwick.wsbc.QuimP.BOAp "BOAp" (see comments in Doxygen doc).
+File names are defined in configuration class \ref uk.ac.warwick.wsbc.QuimP.BOAState.BOAp "BOAp" (see comments in Doxygen doc).
 The very general workflow for saving and loading configurations for particular parts of QuimP is presented below.

 ## Data structures {#datastructures}
 Currently data structures in BOA and the whole QuimP are not unified.
-The main class is uk.ac.warwick.wsbc.QuimP.BOAp that keeps internal parameters as well as external (exposed to user).
-The latter are hold in sub-class uk.ac.warwick.wsbc.QuimP.BOAp.SegParam.
-The object of \ref uk.ac.warwick.wsbc.QuimP.BOAp "BOAp" is made `static` and accessed directly from various QuimP classes (e.g. Snake).
-Additionally there is helper class uk.ac.warwick.wsbc.QuimP.BOA_.BOAState that keeps all parameters related to BOA state.
-Due to complicated relations \ref uk.ac.warwick.wsbc.QuimP.BOAp.SegParam "SegParam" object is referenced in this class but it is created outside it.
+The main class is uk.ac.warwick.wsbc.QuimP.BOAState.BOAp that keeps internal parameters as well as external (exposed to user).
+The latter are hold in sub-class uk.ac.warwick.wsbc.QuimP.BOAState.SegParam.
+The object of \ref uk.ac.warwick.wsbc.QuimP.BOAState.BOAp "BOAp" is made `static` and accessed directly from various QuimP classes (e.g. Snake).
+Additionally there is helper class \ref uk.ac.warwick.wsbc.QuimP.BOAState that keeps all parameters related to BOA state.
+Due to complicated relations \ref uk.ac.warwick.wsbc.QuimP.BOAState.SegParam "SegParam" object is referenced in this class but it is created outside it.
 This class is also serialized what supports saving the whole state of BOA.

 @startuml
 BOAp *-- SegParam